This page addresses some of the questions about orders and opinion announcements that we have commonly received during our live blogs.

 Question: How are the opinions released?
 Are the justices in the courtroom?

 Answer: Because of the COVID-19 crisis, the opinions are currently being released only on the court’s website; no one takes the bench to read a summary of the opinion (or any dissents), and there is no live audio or video of the opinion release.
-The court had originally posted opinions on its website at five-minute intervals, beginning at 10 a.m.
+The court posts opinions on its website in 10-minute intervals, beginning at 10 a.m.
 EDT.
-On June 8, the court announced that, going forward, opinions would be posted at 10-minute intervals.

 Question: How does the court decide the order in which opinions will be released on a given day?